Code-Institute-Submissions/Pokemon-Pairs/README.md

    + Laptop with HiDPI screen
 This includes both portrait and landscape orientation for all of the above devices.

 The majority of the website stays consistent to an easy user experience.
-There are minor changes to font-sizes etc.
-There are a few major resposive choices, detailed below.
+There are minor changes to font-sizes etc. Some of these can be seen in the [responsiveImages](assets/files/responsiveImages.pdf) There are a few major resposive choices, detailed below.

 1. A message encouraging the user to turn their mobile landscape appears on mobile devices smaller than an iPad.